MeasureTools/climgal/README.md

 ```bash
 climgal --file=example.csv --begin=10 --end=20 --resolution=1 --format=dlog > output.dlog
 ```
 In this example, the measurement *example.csv* is our **source**.
 Only samples between 10s (begin) and 20s (end) are used to write the new measurement data.
 Also the **resolution** is set to 1Hz.
 If the source measurement has a higher or lower resolution, the data is resampled according to the new samplerate.
-As output format **dlog** was chosen which is a format used by KeySight.
+As output format **dlog** was chosen which is a format used by Keysight.
 Finally the new measurement data is saved to the file *output.dlog*.

 ## License